Landlord Guides · Last updated 1 June 2026

 Notice must be in writing.
 A text message or verbal notice does not meet the legal requirement.
 The notice should clearly state the grounds on which you are seeking possession, the date by which the tenant is required to vacate, and any relevant details about the tenancy agreement.

-Serve the notice in a way that gives you a clear record of receipt -- recorded post, hand delivery with a witness, or through a property management agent who can document service properly.
+Serve the notice in a way that gives you a clear record of receipt: recorded post, hand delivery with a witness, or through a property management agent who can document service properly.

 Consult a solicitor before serving notice.
 The correct notice period for your specific tenancy depends on the length of the tenancy, the grounds for possession, and the terms of your agreement.
 Getting this wrong means starting the process again from scratch.
+Law firms including Hassans International Law Firm, Triay Lawyers, and Charles Gomez & Co handle Gibraltar landlord and tenant work.

 Non-Payment of Rent: The Step-by-Step Process